ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

-# **Hands-on Session 1: OLAP Analysis and DW&BI Demo System With PostgreSQL and Penhato**
+# **Hands-on Session 1: OLAP Analysis and DW&BI Project With PostgreSQL and Pentaho**
 **This repository contains the instructions of the first hands-on session in our DW&BI course.**

 ## **Recorded Video Links**